This offer is no longer available on CreditCardForum. The information below is for reference purposes.

 There are certainly a number of positive attributes involving USAA.
 It is a common misconception that they are a credit union since they require membership and offer below-average interest rates on loans and credit cards.
 And for those with bad credit, their secured credit card offers several advantages:

 - Reasonable cost: With an annual fee of $35 per year, this is certainly a lot less than what many other banks and card issuers charge for those with impaired credit.
 For example, First Premier Bank charges upwards of $100 or more per year just to get a card with a credit limit as low as $300.

-- Low foreign transaction fees: For active military who are deployed overseas, this benefit definitely comes in handy- the surcharge for purchases outside the US is only 1 percent.
-Other issuers will tack on 2 percent to 3 percent for that.
+- No foreign transaction fees: For active military who are deployed overseas, this benefit definitely comes in handy.

 - Low APR: As with any credit card, as long as you pay your USAA secured account in full each month, you don’t have to worry about interest charges.
 But if you carry a balance, your APR will vary based on your credit rating and will change over the life of the card based on the prime rate.
 The lower end of the APR spectrum for this card is quite a bit below average.

-- MasterCard or AmEx: You can choose a USAA Secured MasterCard or American Express.
+- Visa or AmEx: You can choose a USAA Secured Visa or American Express.
 But don’t be confused, as AmEx is not the issuer of the card.
-As discussed here, they are nothing more than a payment network that has contracted with USAA, just like MasterCard.
+As discussed here, they are nothing more than a payment network that has contracted with USAA, just like Visa.